The Falco libraries and Falco itself can be extended by using Plugins. Plugins are shared libraries that conform to a documented API and allow for:

 There are two kinds of plugins: source plugins and extractor plugins.

 A source plugin provides a new sinsp/scap event source.
-It has the ability to "open" and "close" a session that provides events.
+It has the ability to "open" and "close" a stream of events.
 It also has the ability to return an event to the plugin framework via a next() method.

 Source plugins also have the ability to extract information from events based on fields.
 For example, a field (e.g.